chewyuenrachael/Evolutionary-Genetics-Research/README.md

 # 🧪 Distinguishing Introgression and Incomplete Lineage Sorting using D-statistic and FST

-This repository contains the full implementation of my research project titled:
+This repository contains the full implementation of my research project.

-**"Distinguishing Introgression and Incomplete Lineage Sorting in Evolutionary Genetics using D-statistic and FST"**
-by *Rachael Chew, Minerva University*

 This study simulates evolutionary scenarios using coalescent models and analyzes genomic data to distinguish between two major causes of gene tree discordance: **introgression** and **incomplete lineage sorting (ILS)**.
 By leveraging two complementary summary statistics, the **D-statistic** and **FST**, the study proposes a robust, joint-metric framework for inference under complex evolutionary histories.

+---

+## 📂 Abstract

+Incomplete lineage sorting (ILS) and introgression are two major sources of gene tree discordance in evolutionary genomics, yet distinguishing be- tween them remains a central challenge.
+This study systematically evaluates the performance of two key population genetic statistics—the D-statistic and fixation index (FST)—in differentiating these processes under a range of realistic evolution- ary scenarios.
+Using coalescent simulations on a four-taxon phylogeny, we vary effective popula- tion sizes, divergence times, migration rates, tim- ing, and directionality of gene flow to generate pure ILS, pure introgression, and mixed conditions.
+Our results reveal that D-statistics are highly sensitive to directional gene flow but exhibit saturation at high migration rates, while FST remains robust to weak introgression but declines with increased homogenization.
+Crucially, under intermediate divergence and overlapping ILS-introgression regimes, neither metric alone provides reliable inference.
+How- ever, their joint distribution captures the nonlinear and complementary behavior of each, substantially improving power to distinguish evolutionary histo- ries.
+We propose a two-metric inference frame- work and identify parameter regimes where signal detection is most effective.
+These findings pro- vide theoretical and practical insight for interpret- ing gene tree discordance in empirical systems, particularly those involving rapid radiations or an- cient introgression events.

 ---